bucs445fall2025/project-stackoverflowed/README.md

 << Nicholas DeNobrega, Jackson Searles, Samuel Buckler >>

 ## Getting Started
-<<One paragraph of project description goes here>>
+<<This is a one-stop dashboard that disaplys information about a users Amazon FBA account, including sales, inventory, and recommendations on making changes that improve a users monthly ROI.
+Enables the ability for users to make changes to their store directly from the website.
+There is also general information about what products to sell based on what is currently selling, number of competitors, seasonality, and niche categories preferred by the user. >>

 ### Roadmap
   <<
 A list of features, function or non-functional, you would like to add in the future if you had time, i.e. Phase 2 stuff
-- [ ] Add Changelog
+- [ ] See top products for a given category
-- [ ] Add back to top links
+- [ ] Personalize UI with modular components, changing positioning and size of differnet blocks/windows
-- [ ] Add Additional Templates w/ Examples
+- [ ] AI assistant that humanizes information, potentially with a chatbot
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Log into user's Amazon FBA account
   >>

 ## SRS